spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/2-standalone-stream-kafka.md

 When configuring this `processor` application, we need to set both the input and output destinations (Kafka topics).
 By default, Sprig Cloud Stream uses binding names as `processUsageCost-in-0` and `processUsageCost-out-0` which becomes the topic names unless the application overrides them.
-However, in our case, as in the producer above, we don't want these defaults, but use our custom ones.
+However, in our case, as in the producer above, we don't want these defaults but rather we would want to make them more descriptive.
 We want to use the binding name as `input` and `output` and provide custom destinations on them.

 In `src/main/resources/application.properties`, you can add the following properties: